OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 - Concepts of equivalent meaning in different Vocabularies are mapped to one of them, which is designated the Standard Concept.
 The others are source concepts.
 - Mapping is done through the concept relationships "Maps to" and "Maps to value".
 - There is an additional class of concepts called classification concepts, which are non-standard, but in contrast to source concepts they participate in the hierarchy.
-- Concepts have a life cycle over time.
+- Concepts have a life-cycle over time.
 - Concepts within a domain are organized into hierarchies.
 The quality of the hierarchy differs between domains, and the completion of the hierarchy system is an ongoing task.
 - You are strongly encouraged to engage with the community if you believe you found a mistake or inaccuracy.
 </div>\EndKnitrBlock{rmdsummary}